Norwood, New Jersey: History

 The territory that became present-day Norwood was originally settled about 1686 by a dozen or more families mostly from the Dutch Republic, who purchased the land under the Tappan Patent.
 About that time a grant was also given by Philip Carteret, Governor of the Province of East Jersey, during the reign of King Charles II of England.
 The Lenape, a Native American tribe, roamed the valley.

 The name Norwood emanated from the old description of its location in the "North-Woods".
 It was a part of Harrington Township, which was formed in 1775 from the northernmost portions of Hackensack Township and New Barbadoes Township, stretching from the Hudson River in the east to the Saddle River in the west.

 In 1840, the portions of Harrington Township west of the Hackensack River were taken away to create Washington Township.
 At that point, Harrington Township was somewhat in the form of a square measuring about 5 mi on each side, bounded on the north by Rockland County, New York; east by the Hudson River, south by Hackensack Township and west by the Hackensack River.
 At that time, Norwood, Northvale (once called Neuvy), Old Tappan, Demarest, Closter, and Harrington Park were communities within Harrington Township.

 On March 14, 1905, Norwood seceded from its parent Harrington Township and was incorporated as an independent borough.

 Geography

 According to the United States Census Bureau, the borough had a total area of 2.79 square miles (7.24 km^{2}), including 2.79 square miles (7.21 km^{2}) of land and 0.01 square miles (0.02 km^{2}) of water (0.32%).

 Norwood is in the northeastern part of New Jersey, about 2 mi from the New York state line.
 It is bordered by the Bergen County municipalities of Alpine, Closter, Harrington Park, Northvale, Old Tappan and Rockleigh.

 Unincorporated communities, localities and place names within the borough include West Norwood.

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.